-- Parking reviews will need to be undertaken at the beginning of the project, with a review every 3 months (page 5); - Speed limit reductions with supporting gateway treatment through villages where constraints exists (limited road width, limited/no footway, limited visibility etc.) (page 5); - Prior to the project commencing, and during the period of the project (until its full completion), any locations of the carriageway or verge that shows signs of wear and tear or damage should be repaired (including manhole covers).
+- Parking reviews will need to be undertaken at the beginning of the project, with a review every 3 months (page 5); - Speed limit reductions with supporting gateway treatment through villages where constraints exist (limited road width, limited/no footway, limited visibility etc.) (page 5); - Prior to the project commencing, and during the period of the project (until its full completion), any locations of the carriageway or verge that shows signs of wear and tear or damage should be repaired (including all highway assets, 3rd party assets and consequential costs).
 A post project review of the routes with any wear and tear or damage repaired within an agreed timeframe (page 5); - Clear information boards that highlight the duration, progress, remaining works and anticipated vehicles.
 These are to be located through all villages and communities that will be passed by construction vehicles.
 Exact locations to be conditioned (page 5); - Prior to the project commencing, all verges and foliage must be cut back, as a minimum to the edge of the highway and where possible to the edge of the adoption.
 Cutting back should not be to the extent that it undermines foliage beyond the highway boundary, batters, embankments and tree roots.
 An assessment to be conducted every 3 months and where necessary, cutting back is also undertaken (page 5); - To maintain lane discipline, there is a need to renew all road marking / traffic calming schemes, along all routes used by HARP vehicles (page 5); - Structural surveys are to be undertaken on all structures (including cattle grids) on a regular basis, with additional evidence collected (photographic) and identification of any works required, in line with loading capacities.
 Frequency of survey and consequences to be agreed.
 All maintenance works to be carried out and completed as soon as the LHA require.
-If convoys are proposed then assessments to include consideration of multiple and cyclic loading from all vehicles in a convoy (page 5); - In locations where widenings/passing places are provided, resurfacing beyond these limits may be required (page 6); - A59 / Pimlico Link Road junction road markings to be renewed and cutting back undertaken maximising visibility.
-A road marking and signing review at this junction with the delivery of any necessary works (page 6); - Widening at the A671/B6478 (Clitheroe Centre) roundabout.
-Extents of the works to be determined at the detailed design stage (page 6); - Highways and traffic management scheme on West Bradford Road (acceptable inprinciple scheme yet to be provided and cannot be conditioned) (page 6);
+If convoys are proposed, then assessments to include consideration of multiple and cyclic loading from all vehicles in a convoy (page 6); - In locations where widenings/passing places are provided, resurfacing beyond these limits may be required (page 6); - A59 / Pimlico Link Road junction road markings to be renewed and cutting back undertaken maximising visibility.
+A road marking and signing review at this junction with the delivery of any necessary works (page 6);

-- Scheme at A671 Pimlico Link Road / Chatburn Road roundabout maximising sight lines, lane discipline and provision for pedestrians and cyclists (page 7); - Reinstation of bus infrastructure on West Bradford Road (south of Bradford Bridge) (page 7); - Initial road widenings, with monitoring of the full route for areas of overrun or conflict (i.e., apexes of bend etc.), during the project, and where required, further widening of the carriageway (page 8); and - Highways and traffic management scheme through Newton-in-Bowland (acceptable in-principle scheme yet to be provided and cannot be conditioned) (page 9).
+- Widening at the A671/B6478 (Clitheroe Centre) roundabout.
+Extents of the works to be determined at the detailed design stage (page 6); - Temporary vehicle holding area / waiting area south of Waddington (page 6); - Speed limit reduction through Waddington with supporting gateway treatment (Page 6): - Highways and traffic management scheme on West Bradford Road (page 7); - Scheme at A671 Pimlico Link Road / Chatburn Road roundabout maximising sight lines, lane discipline and provision for pedestrians and cyclists (page 7); - Reinstation of bus infrastructure on West Bradford Road (south of Bradford Bridge) (page 7); - Initial road widenings, with monitoring of the full route for areas of overrun or conflict (i.e., apexes of bend etc.), during the project, and where required, further widening of the carriageway (page 8); - In all locations where the carriageway is in close proximity to dwellings, the condition of the carriageway, manhole covers and gullies to be reviewed and to be made good before project commencing, with an ongoing monthly review (or when informed by the community) and any undulations, cracking, or resetting of covers / gullies to be made good (page 10); - Speed limit reductions in the vicinity of compound accesses with appropriate enforcement mechanisms (page 10); and - Highway reinstatement (page 12).